Blue Haven suburb profile

 Blue Haven property market performance

-Blue Haven’s property market has shown robust growth over the past 12 months, with house values increasing by 10.4%, bringing the median house price to $822,000.
-The unit market remains limited, with no significant change in median value and minimal sales activity.
+Blue Haven's property market has experienced notable growth over the past 12 months, with house values increasing by 10.7%.
+The current median house price stands at $860,000, reflecting strong demand in the area.
+However, the unit market remains inactive, with no change in median value and minimal sales activity.

-In the past three months, 23 houses were sold, with properties moving quickly at a median of 20 days on the market.
-The unit market, however, has seen negligible activity, indicating a lack of demand or supply in this segment.
+In the past three months, 21 houses were sold, with properties moving quickly at a median of 18 days on the market.
+This indicates a robust demand for houses in Blue Haven.
+The unit market, however, shows little activity, with only one unit sold and no median days on market recorded.

 | Houses | Units | |